Heart

 Ø Marfans syndrome, normal aorta

-Ø Mitral stenosis with atrial
+Ø Mitral stenosis with atrial fibrillation

 Ø Artificial valve